devbymike/mk3y.com/_posts/2009-12-31-5-warning-signs-you-will-stay-poor.md

 ---
+layout: post

 title: 5 Warning Signs You Will Stay Poor
-author: Mike
-layout: post
 permalink: /5-warning-signs-you-will-stay-poor/

+banner_image:

-categories:
+categories: Archived, Money
-  - Archived
+comments: false

 ---
 If you are living pay check to paycheck and hoping to one day be rich and debt free, consider these 5 Warning Signs that You Will Stay Poor.